 1 May 2012

-The Secured Lending Reform Bill aims to change how secured lending is handled when borrowers struggle to repay.
-It would cut back the powers of receivers by removing their right to sell assets and limiting them to collecting income from those assets, and it would stop banks from obtaining possession orders until any borrower counter-claims and disputes are resolved by the courts.
+The Secured Lending Reform Bill aims to reform how secured lending is enforced.
+It would reduce the powers of receivers by removing their right to sell assets and restricting them to collecting income from assets, and it would require banks to work with borrowers to find solutions when repayments become difficult.
+It would also stop banks from gaining possession orders until all borrower counter-claims and disputes have been resolved by the courts.

 Generated 21 February 2026